-Debt is often described as a four-letter word, burying borrowers in hefty balances and double-digit interest fees.
+Debt is often perceived as a four-letter word, burying borrowers in hefty balances and double-digit interest fees.
 And for many Americans, that’s the case.

 Debt eats away at disposable income and limits the borrower’s ability to meet other financial goals, such as saving for retirement.
 It also forces those who carry a monthly credit card balance to overpay for consumer goods — including furniture, clothes, and flat-screen TVs — due to the interest charges that accrue.